Do I have to use the SPD?

 How do I shortlist?

 Shortlisting in the SPD allows a buyer to rank responses and this is done within the Technical and Professional Ability section.
-This will allow you to determine who should be shortlisted and taken forward into the next stage of the procurement exercise.
+This will allow the buyer to determine who should be shortlisted and taken forward into the next stage of the procurement exercise.

 How you will ‘shortlist’ bidders must be detailed in the Contract Notice.
 This should include weighting and scoring information and methodology.
 These criteria must be objective and non-discriminatory.